microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/driveitem-copy.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Asynchronously create a copy of a [driveItem][item-resource] (including any children) under a new parent item or with a new name.
+Once the request is acknowledged, it enters a queue.
+The actual copying, including any subitems, occurs at an undetermined time.
+Progress is reported until the operation is completed by [monitoring the progress](/graph/long-running-actions-overview).

 [!INCLUDE [national-cloud-support](../../includes/all-clouds.md)]